-The differences in simulated net surface solar radiation averaged over subregion1 (Fig. 8) agrees rather well with the general trend of differences in net surface solar radiation calculated from observational data between peatland areas and closed forested areas in southern and northern Finland in Lohila et al. (2010), except for the variations in the growing season.
-The maximum differences in the observed net surface solar radiation in north and south of Finland are around 40 W m-2 (on DOY 70) and 80 W m-2 (on DOY 120), respectively.
-The maximum difference of 6.5 W m-2 occurs on DOY 107 in the simulated net surface solar radiation averaged over subregion1.
-Only around 20% of subregion1 changed from peatland to forests, which probably explains the smaller magnitude of the maximum differences in the simulated results.
-Thus, supposing peatland forestation would have occurred on the entire subregion1, the maximum difference in net surface solar radiation could be roughly estimated to be five times larger and reach 32.5 W m-2.
-The timing of the maximum difference in simulated results agrees better with observational data for northern Finland because of the cold temperature bias in the dormancy season.
-The evolution of the differences in both simulated and observation based net surface solar radiation in spring can be divided into three phases: a slow increase, a quick increase and a quick drop.
-For the simulated net surface solar radiation, the slow increase occurs from the beginning of January until the end of March, and appears to be mostly induced by the differences in snow depth on land cover classes.
+Furthermore, regional averaged difference in the simulated 11-day running mean net surface solar radiation of subregion1 (Fig. 5d) agrees well with the observed differences in daily mean (1971-2000) net surface solar radiation (Fig. 4 in Lohila et al., 2010) between open peatland and forest sites located in southern and northern Finland.
+The maximum differences in the observed net surface solar radiation at nutrientrich sites are 40-45 W m-2 (on DOY 70) in the south and 80- 90 W m-2 (on DOY 110) in the north of Finland.
+At nutrientpoor sites, the maximum differences are $30-40 \,\mathrm{W}\,\mathrm{m}^{-2}$ (on DOY 80) in the south and $60-70 \text{ W m}^{-2}$ (on DOY 115-120) in the north of Finland.
+The maximum difference in the simulated 11-day running mean net surface solar radiation averaged over subregion1 is $6.5 \,\mathrm{W}\,\mathrm{m}^{-2}$ (on DOY 107).
+The timing of the maximum difference in our simulated results for subregion1 falls within the range of that in the observed data.
+The much smaller magnitude of the maximum difference in the simulated results could be explained by the fact that only around 20 % of the land was transformed from peatland to forests in subregion1.
+The maximum difference in net surface solar radiation is caused by the advanced snow clearance day due to peatland forestation.
+The differences in surface albedo is biggest between snow-covered peatland surface and non-snow-covered forest surface, i.e. the maximum difference of surface albedo is mostly dependent on snow albedo.
+Snow albedo has a negative linear correlation with forest ratio (Fig. B1).
+Assuming that the entire land of subregion1 would have been changed from peatland to forests, the maximum difference in net surface solar radiation could be estimated to be 5 times larger, i.e. $32.5 \text{ W m}^{-2}$ , which is within the range of observations.
+Moreover, the evolution of the differences in both simulated and observed net surface solar radiation in spring can be divided into three phases: a slow increase, a quick increase and a quick drop.
+For the simulated net surface solar radiation, the slow increase occurs from the beginning of January until the end of March and appears to be mostly induced by the differences in snow depth of the land cover classes.
 The following quick increase occurs in a much shorter period in April, within 10 to 20 days.
-The guick drop of the differences in net surface solar radiation follows the strong decrease of snow cover.
+The quick drop of the differences in net surface solar radiation follows the strong decrease of snow cover.
 The quick increase and quick drop are mainly attributed to snow melting, which is very sensitive to warmed air temperature.
+After that, the difference of net surface solar radiation is much smaller in the growing season.
+Strong variability of the net surface solar radiation differences in summertime can be attributed to the relatively short averaging time (15 years) that does not even out the impact of periods of high and low cloudiness.